dbrumley77/EmployeeData/README.txt

 ***Date and Time range for pay period will be for 7 calendar days.

-***Vacation is declared for Both Salary and Hourly employeees.
+***Vacation allotment is declared for Both Salary and Hourly employeees and amount used to date is noted.